justinalm/justinalm.github.io/about.markdown

         <div class="fn center w-100 w-60-ns ph4 mb2 lh-copy">
             <h3 class="mv0"><strong>Emily Carr University of Art &amp; Design – B.Des — Interaction Design</strong></h3>
             <p class="mt0 silver"><strong><em>2008 — 2012</em></strong></p>
-            <p>The <a href="http://design.ecuad.ca/">Interaction Design Degree Program</a> has taught me the iterative process of design.
+            <p>The <a href="http://design.ecuad.ca/">Interaction Design Degree Program</a> taught me the iterative process of design.
 From writing proposals, concept development, visual research and exploration, user-testing, refining designs and development, and finishing projects for implementation or delivery, I’ve been educated to embrace the tension found in the convergent and divergent plot structure we find in the narrative of every design project.</p>
-            <p><em>Activities and Societies: <a href="http://www.woopublication.ca/">WOO Student Publication</a>, <a href="http://grad2012.ecuad.ca/">Graduation Exhibition Catalogue 2012</a>, <a href="http://research.ecuad.ca/simcentre/">SIM Centre</a>, <a href="http://research.ecuad.ca/s3dcentre/">S3D Centre</a>.</em></p>
+            <p><em>Activities and Societies I was a part of at ECUAD: <a href="http://www.woopublication.ca/">WOO Student Publication</a>, <a href="http://grad2012.ecuad.ca/">Graduation Exhibition Catalogue 2012</a>, <a href="http://research.ecuad.ca/simcentre/">SIM Centre</a>, <a href="http://research.ecuad.ca/s3dcentre/">S3D Centre</a>.</em></p>
         </div>
         <div class="fn center w-100 w-60-ns ph4 lh-copy lh-copy-l">
             <h3 class="mv0"><strong>University of Saskatchewan – B.Arts — History</strong></h3>
             <p class="mt0 silver"><strong><em>2000 — 2004</em></strong></p>
             <p>The primary focus of my studies was <a href="http://artsandscience.usask.ca/arts-science/humanities-finearts.php">The History of the Cold War and Conflict Studies</a>.
-My learning ranged from the history of Europe in the 19th and 20th Centuries, history of imperialism, and the history of development.</p>
+My learning ranged from the history of Europe in the 19th and 20th Centuries, history of imperialism, and the history of development.
+This one was <strong>heavy</strong> on research and writing.</p>
         </div>
     </div>
 </article>